raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 #### 2019-05-20
   * project on Enlgish mispronunciation detection
-    -> give a presentation at Sep conference ?

   * support iCon project
     -> A new idea/min-project about GAN/NLU fully by myself  ?